 In his first year as the Pack's head coach, he helped elevate a squad that was one of the lowest-ranked teams in the NCAA Division II Central Region during the Fall of 2009 and lead it on a dramatic upswing, finishing as one of the top teams in the region and earning an at-large berth to the NCAA Division II Regional Tournament, marking the ninth consecutive year that the ThunderWolves qualified for regionals.
 At present, the ThunderWolves' streak of consecutive regional appearances now stands at 12 and counting.

-In addition to his duties as CSU-Pueblo's golf coach, he is the Director of Marketing and Promotions for the CSU-Pueblo Department of Athletics.
-In this role, he directs the in-game entertainment at CSU-Pueblo athletic events as well as plans the department's advertising and community outreach for the year.
+In addition to his duties as CSU-Pueblo's golf coach, he was the Director of Marketing and Promotions for the CSU-Pueblo Department of Athletics from 2012-2017.
+In this role, he directed the in-game entertainment at CSU-Pueblo athletic events as well as plans the department's advertising and community outreach for the year.